Current Affairs-Topics

 India to Host 2025 BWF World Junior Badminton Championships

 The Badminton World Federation (BWF) has awarded India the hosting rights for the 2025 BWF World Junior Badminton Championships, marking a significant milestone for the country's badminton community.
-This marks the first time India hosts the event since 2008, when Pune hosted the event.
+This marks the first time India has hosts the event since 2008, when Pune hosted the event.

-The Badminton World Federation (BWF) has awarded India the hosting rights for the prestigious 2025 BWF World Junior Badminton Championships.
 This coveted tournament will be held at the state-of-the-art National Centre of Excellence in Guwahati, marking a significant milestone for the country's badminton community.

 A Momentous Occasion for Indian Badminton The 2025 edition will be the first time India hosts the BWF World Junior Championships since 2008, when the city of Pune had the honor of staging the event.
-The decision to bring the tournament back to India after nearly two decades is a testament to the nation's rapidly growing stature in the world of badminton.

 Denmark to Host the 2026 BWF Thomas and Uber Cup Finals